Riley Green: Music career

 Billy Dukes of Taste of Country reviewed "There Was This Girl" favorably, comparing its theme to "Chicks Dig It" by Chris Cagle and noting the more neotraditional country influence compared to Green's peers.
 The song charted on Country Airplay, and a music video was shot in October 2018.

 In April 2019, Green announced the release of his second single, "In Love by Now", co-written with Rhett Akins, Ben Hayslip, and Marv Green, and released an accompanying music video shot in Belize.

 "I Wish Grandpas Never Died" was released in August 2019 as the third single from Green's debut album, Different 'Round Here, which was released on September 20, 2019.

-The Academy of Country Music presented Riley Green with the New Male Artist of the Year Award for 2019.
+The Academy of Country Music presented Green with the New Male Artist of the Year Award for 2019.

+He collaborated on a song with Justin Moore for his 2023 album Stray Dog.

+Controversies

+In late 2019, Green attracted some controversy for a line in his song "Bury Me in Dixie", which referenced Confederate general Robert E. Lee.
+He removed the song from streaming services in October 2019.
+Green denied any racial motive for referencing Lee, saying the lyric was an expression of "pride and heritage in what I grew up around".
+Green also said that avoiding controversy was not the motive for removing the song from streaming services, instead citing concerns over bad audio quality.
+The song returned to streaming services a few months after the controversy.